Berea-College-CSC-226/2025-spring-csc-226-p01-final-project-p01-main/README.md

 ```
     **Briana: As of today I believe we are neither behind or ahead.
 I was surprised to see how having more subtasks for
     every task code help us have more confidence in our plans for this project.
 This project seems to have challenging
     bits and while also being very interesting.
-Working with Cade has actually been pretty decent
 ```

 ---